Dream of: 20 February 1997 "Mondoism"

 All our space ships were supposed to disperse in space to form a fence-like web, with the ships stationed ninety miles apart from each other.
 This barrier would be the line of defense for the solar system.

 I continued flying until all the ships began separating from each other.
-When I finally lost visual sight of all the other ships, I concentrated on my mission and continued flying through the unrelieved blackness of space, concentrating on my mission.
+When I finally lost visual sight of all the other ships, I concentrated on my mission and continued flying through the unrelieved blackness of space.

 Unexpectedly, I suddenly realized I was flying over a planet.
-I was close to the surface, which was mostly obscure, except for patches of bright red and yellow flames.
-The sight of the planet surprised me because I wasn't supposed to encounter any planets before reaching my assigned coordinates.
-It took me a few moments to realize that I had overshot, that I had passed the place where I should have stopped, and that I had ended up in the battle-zone.
+I was close to the surface, which was mostly obscure except for patches of bright red and yellow flames.
+The sight of the planet surprised me because I was not supposed to encounter any planets before reaching my assigned coordinates.
+I needed a few moments to realize that I had overshot, that I had passed the place where I should have stopped, and that I had ended up in the battle-zone.
 The patches of fire on the planet below were obviously a result of the war being waged on the planet.

 I had no choice: I had to land on the planet and take my chances.
 I reasoned that landing on the planet might not be so bad.
 I seemed to recognize the planet and I thought some of my comrades had previously landed on this planet and been trapped there.
 Perhaps I could rescue them.
-In fact, it seemed that one man still marooned on the planet was my own brother.
-I remembered that he looked exactly like Michael J. Fox and I had the feeling I also looked somewhat like Fox.
+In fact, one man still marooned on the planet seemed to be my own brother.
+I remembered that he looked exactly like Michael J. Fox and I had the feeling that I also somewhat resembled Fox.
 I also had the dim impression that my brother had been on a mission which had something to do with the movie Back to the Future, and that my rescuing him might be shown in a sequel to the movie.